1101-1/TRustyPasswd/README.md

 ### Functional Requirements
 #### User Interface
 TRustyPasswd will be a command-line interface (CLI) application.
 It will provide the following functionalities to the user:

+You can use compiling version [RELEASE](https://github.com/1101-1/TRustyPasswd/releases/tag/1.0.0) or git clone version(for that instruction below).

 ##### !
 At first, u need to write in Linux terminal `cargo build`